StaffanKonstholm/5E/README.md

 I want the walls to be viable tools for crowdcontroll.
 This becomes a problem if they have to compete for high level spellslots with other spells that solve the problem by way of damage or just outright banishment.
 Moreover I want them to viable tools for CC at level 5.

-    * silvery barb is banned
-    * fortune's favor is banned
-    * nystul's magic aura is banned